wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 > 6.Add the getAncestorNodes method to the node instance to obtain the list of ancestor nodes;
 >
 > 7.Adding mouse events to personnel avatars during collaborative editing;
+>
+> 8.Instantiation and setData methods support passing in empty data;

 Demo: